unmind/react-golang-pairing-exercise/README.md

 # Unmind Talk

 Welcome to Unmind Talk.
-The following project is composed of a Go Backend and a React Typescript Frontend, and build with Docker Compose.
+The following project is composed of a Go Backend and a React Typescript Frontend, and built with Docker Compose.

 # Prerequisites

-Clone the following repository.
+Clone this repository.
 Ensure you have Docker and Docker Compose set up.

-We will walk through what you will do within the interview.
+In the interview we will ask you to work with both the backend and frontend.

+You will be able to use any resources such as Google during the interview.

 # Instructions